 The University of Goroka specialises in secondary teacher education pre-service programs and is geographically located in the highlands of PNG, a one hour flight from Port Moresby, the capital city of the nation.
 It has an average annual enrolment of 600 students (The University of Goroka, 2000a) on site and is fully funded by the government.
 Ninety five percent of the pre-service students in teacher education are direct entries, year 12 graduates from secondary schools (The University of Goroka, 2000a).
 Most of these students are on government scholarship administered through the Office of Higher Education in Port Moresby.
 The students come from all over PNG and given PNG's diversified languages and cultures, UOG presents itself both as a teacher education institution, and as a "melting-pot" of ethnic and regional tensions amongst students.
-More than half the students originate from village/rural communities that depend on government subsidies to further their education.
+More than half the students originate from village/rural communities that depend on subsistence farming, which is the socioeconomic base of PNG society.
+These students depend on government subsidies to further their education.
 Issues of ethnicity, gender, and culture exist alongside goals of personal, academic and professional achievements in education.
 At the outset, students are required to learn how to teach in a formal setting, how to teach in two subject disciplines, and how to teach children.